Site Accessibility Features: Skip to page menus

 Echinococcosis refers to being infected with a tapeworm of the genus Echinococcus and is primarily a parasite of coyotes and foxes.
 Infected cats are usually asymptomatic, but in both cats and humans the parasite can cause large cysts to form within the lungs and liver.
 E.multilocularis is treated with praziquantel and in most cases the prognosis is good.

-Famciclovir is given by mouth and is used off-label to control feline herpesvirus.
-Give as directed.
-Side effects may include vomiting, diarrhea, decreased appetite, and increased drinking and urination.
+Famciclovir (Famvir®) is an antiviral medication used to control feline herpesvirus (FHV-1).
+It is given by mouth and side effects may include vomiting, diarrhea, decreased appetite, and increased drinking and urination.
 Do not use it in pets that are allergic to it or penciclovir.
-If a negative reaction occurs, call your veterinary office.

 Feather loss occurs either because the bird is truly losing feathers or because the bird, or its cage-mate, is picking out its feathers.
 Feather Destructive Behavior (FDB) is a general classification that describes the many types of damage a bird can do to its own feathers, including feather picking.
 Feather loss and feather-picking can also be caused by diseases that result in irritation or pain for the bird, or damage to, or inappropriate growth of feathers.
 Feather loss and feather-picking are complicated problems.
 For specific advice, your bird should have a thorough work-up by a veterinarian familiar with birds.